Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 Situations may arise in which a student believes that a grade received in a particular course is incorrect.
 The student should first approach the instructor of the course in a timely manner in an attempt to resolve the matter.
 If the matter is unresolved, the student should consult with the chairperson of the department in which the course is taught.
 If the matter remains unresolved, the student should follow the grade appeals process as outlined on the Faculty Senate website, “Grade Appeals Procedures.”
 (See the policy on academic honesty for process in cases of alleged academic misconduct and/or grade appeals policy.)

 Commencement exercises are held at the conclusion of the fall and spring semesters.
 An approved candidate for fall or spring graduation is only allowed to participate in the commencement exercise for the semester in which s/he completes all requirements.
-Because there is no summer commencement exercise, a student completing requirements in a summer semester may opt to participate in the preceding spring commencement or the following fall commencement, provided s/he meets deadlines published on the commencement website.
+Because there is no summer commencement exercise, a student completing requirements in a summer semester may opt to participate in the preceding spring commencement or the following fall commencement, provided s/he meets deadlines published on the graduation website.
 When a student applies for summer graduation, s/he may indicate the commencement exercise preference on the application.
 NOTE: Only degree-seeking candidates are eligible to participate in commencement.
-Certificate candidates and those completing an additional major or minor on an already completed degree are not eligible to participate in commencement.
+Certificate candidates and those completing an additional major or minor on a previously completed degree are not eligible to participate in commencement.

 A non-refundable fee is charged to graduating students to cover the administrative costs associated with the awarding of the degree.
 This fee is charged to the student’s account when the student is approved as a candidate for graduation.
 Additional late fees may apply if the candidate does not submit additional, required graduation candidate information by published deadlines.

-Questions regarding the application process, graduation requirements, fees, the commencement exercise and other topics related to graduation or commencement should be directed to graduation personnel in the Office of the Registrar.
+Questions regarding the application process, graduation requirements, fees, the commencement exercise, and other topics related to graduation or commencement should be directed to graduation personnel in the Office of the Registrar.

 Dean’s Honor List.
 Students who meet the following criteria will be eligible for the Dean’s Honor List: